 - Photos of key adults and places in the new team

-- Next teacher to see child in current setting or team area
+- New teacher to see child in current setting or team area

-In addition to this, to aid a smooth transition
+In addition to this, to aid a smooth transitions:

 - Teachers meet to pass on information including academic and social needs, specific strategies that work, medical details